Why EDHEC ?

 Over the years, EDHEC has carved out a pivotal position among higher education institutions.

 EDHEC Business School was founded in the early 20th century by industrialists in northern France.
-True to the humanist vision already driving the School’s founders in 1906, EDHEC’s mission is to place business at the service of society.
-A commitment that the School is furthering today through the support of an ambitious strategic plan for the 2020-2025 period, built for the benefit of future generations.
-Underpinned by outstanding teaching and privileged links with the business world, EDHEC ranks among the top 10 business schools in Europe, recognised for our internationalised outlook and approach, our high-quality teaching faculty and our ability to appropriate contemporary subjects like digital , sustainable finance and law.
+True to the humanist vision already driving the School’s founders in 1906, EDHEC’s ongoing is to place business at the service of society.
+A commitment that the School is furthering today through the implementation of an ambitious strategic plan for the 2020-2025 period, built for the benefit of future generations.
+Underpinned by outstanding teaching and privileged links with the business world, EDHEC ranks among the top 10 business schools in Europe.
+We are recognised for our internationalised outlook and approach, our high-quality teaching faculty and our ability to appropriate contemporary subjects like digital, sustainable finance and law.
 Operating as a higher education institution with a not-for-profit status, EDHEC is administered by various governance bodies intent on preserving our identity and ensuring our prosperity.

 " Engaging for the benefit of future generations.
 The mission we fulfil every day."